 - 3.1.a.
-Each residency program has a single residency program director (RPD) who is a pharmacist from the hospital involved in the program or is from the sponsoring organization; - 3.1.b.
-The RPD establishes and chairs a residency advisory committee (RAC) specific to that residency program; - 3.1.c.
+Each residency program must have a single residency program director (RPD) who must be a pharmacist from the hospital involved in the program or from the sponsoring organization; - 3.1.b.
+The RPD must establish and chair a residency advisory committee (RAC) specific to that residency program; - 3.1.c.
 The RPD may delegate, with oversight, to one or more individuals [(e.g., residency program coordinator(s)], administrative duties/activities for the conduct of the residency program; - 3.1.d.
-For residencies conducted by more than one organization (e.g., two organizations in a partnership) or residencies offered by a sponsoring organization (e.g., a college of pharmacy, hospital) in cooperation with one or more hospitals: - 3.1.d.(1) A single RPD is designated in writing by responsible representatives of each participating organization; - 3.1.d.(2) The agreement includes the definition of: - 3.1.d.(2)(a) responsibilities of the RPD (oversight of preceptors); and, - 3.1.d.(2)(b) RPD's accountability to the organizations and/or hospital(s) (e.g. patient care responsibilities, participation on hospital committees).
+For residencies conducted by more than one organization (e.g., two organizations in a partnership) or residencies offered by a sponsoring organization (e.g., a college of pharmacy, hospital) in cooperation with one or more hospitals: - 3.1.d.(1) A single RPD must be designated in writing by responsible representatives of each participating organization; - 3.1.d.(2) The agreement must include the definition of: - 3.1.d.(2)(a) responsibilities of the RPD (oversight of preceptors); and, - 3.1.d.(2)(b) RPD's accountability to the organizations and/or hospital(s) (e.g. patient care responsibilities, participation on hospital committees).